 3. Sustainable Materials

-Finally, it’s important to go for sustainable materials and ethical manufacture when buying a new coat.
+Finally, it’s important to go for sustainable materials and ethical manufacture when investing in sustainable coats.
 We can’t really afford to ignore sustainability when it comes to fashion, even when we’re looking for high-performance pieces!

 On Good Authority swears by recycled waste plastics and fabrics that significantly require less energy to create.
 Compared to the industry standard of virgin polyester, they’re doing a great job to prioritise longevity and conservation, by using recycled nylon regenerated by Greenlon.